wpilibsuite/frc-docs/source/docs/software/hardware-apis/motors/wpi-drive-classes.rst

             // Arcade drive with a given forward and turn rate myDrive.arcadeDrive(-driveStick.getY(), driveStick.getX());

-            // Curvature drive with a given forward and turn rate, as well as a quick-turn button myDrive.curvatureDrive(-driveStick.getY(), driveStick.getX(), driveStick.getButton(1));
+            // Curvature drive with a given forward and turn rate, as well as a button for turning in-place. myDrive.curvatureDrive(-driveStick.getY(), driveStick.getX(), driveStick.getButton(1));
         }